yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 ### Task 1: Delete the resource groups created

--   Within the Azure portal, click Resource Groups on the left navigation.
+-   Within the Azure portal, click Resource Groups on the left navigation

 -   Delete each of the resource groups created in this lab by clicking them followed by clicking the Delete Resource Group button.
 You will need to confirm the name of the resource group to delete.